akshatsinha0/insyd-inventory-solution/README.md

 ---

-### 6. Procurement Endpoints — 3-Way Matching for Financial Integrity
+### 6. Procurement Endpoints: 3-Way Matching for Financial Integrity

 **Problem Solved:** Without systematic verification, vendor errors (short-shipping, overbilling) go undetected.
 Finance pays invoices without confirming goods were actually received.

 **Real-Life Scenario:** Vendor invoices for 100 units at ₹500 each (₹50,000).
 Warehouse received only 90 units.
-Without 3-way matching, finance pays full amount — ₹5,000 loss.
+Without 3-way matching, finance pays full amount: ₹5,000 loss.

 **The Payment Leakage Problem:** In traditional procurement workflows, there's a dangerous disconnect between three departments: (1) Procurement creates Purchase Orders, (2) Warehouse receives goods and creates GRNs, and (3) Finance processes vendor invoices for payment.
 Each department works in silos, often using different systems (Excel, email, paper ledgers).
 This creates opportunities for errors and fraud: vendors can invoice for quantities not delivered (short-shipping), charge prices higher than agreed in the PO (price manipulation), or bill for goods that were rejected due to quality issues.
 Industry studies suggest 2-5% of procurement spend is lost to such discrepancies in businesses without systematic verification.
 For a business with ₹10 crore annual procurement, that's ₹20-50 lakh in preventable losses.

 **The 3-Way Match: Financial Control Mechanism:** The 3-way match is a fundamental internal control used by Fortune 500 companies and mandated by Sarbanes-Oxley compliance in the US.
-It works by automatically comparing three independent documents: (1) **Purchase Order (PO)** — What we ordered and agreed to pay, (2) **Goods Received Note (GRN)** — What we actually received and accepted, and (3) **Vendor Invoice** — What the vendor is charging us.
+It works by automatically comparing three independent documents: (1) **Purchase Order (PO)**: What we ordered and agreed to pay, (2) **Goods Received Note (GRN)**: What we actually received and accepted, and (3) **Vendor Invoice**: What the vendor is charging us.
 The system flags any discrepancies: quantity variance (ordered 100, received 90, invoiced 100), price variance (PO says ₹500/unit, invoice says ₹550/unit), or total amount variance.
 Only invoices that match perfectly (or within a tolerance threshold like ₹0.01) are auto-approved for payment.
 Discrepant invoices are routed to a manager for investigation before payment is released.

 **Real-World Scenario Breakdown:** Let's walk through a complete procurement cycle for 100 units of steel rebar from JSW Steel at ₹6,500/unit (₹6,50,000 total):